How to Compare Home Insulation Quotes and Estimates

 Insulation Coverage

-For example, one contractor may quote you a few inches of spray foam on your roof deck, while another quotes you for 6- to 10-inches.
-The first contractor will likely come in cheaper, but they aren’t providing the coverage you need.
+For example, one insulation contractor might quote a few inches of spray foam on your attic roof deck, while another recommends 6 to 10 inches.
+The lower bid may look attractive, but it might not deliver the performance you need.

 Warranties